 Experience of a Rabari Tribe Camp

-Rabaris are a biggest transhumant community of India and march a rough circle via northwestern regions of the country.
+Rabaris are the biggest transhumant community of India and march a rough circle via northwestern regions of the country.
 A trip mixed with some destinations of Rajasthan & Gujarat can give you a better understanding of this tribal community.
 Due to the dry season, which is quite long roughly ten months, families along with flocks leave their native Gujarati or Rajasthani homes and travel towards the South.

 In search of water and fodder, Rabaris cross Gujarat and sometimes if there is a drought they even move to Maharashtra.
 From one season to another, they walk almost 1000 miles in a year.
 They can only eat when their herds eat.